ePages-de/epages-docs/apps/submit-app.md

 ### Let's go submit your app

-1. Within the sidebar of the administration area of your test shop, click **Apps**.
+1. In the sidebar of your shop’s administration area, click **Apps**.
-Open the **Private apps** card and click on your app in the list below.
+Click the tab **Private apps** and click on your app in the list below.
     {% image click-apps.png %}

 2. Click the button **Submit app**.